-A total of 4 written comments, including those received from the Texas Water Development Board, are included in Appendix E. A window to receive written comments of 30 days prior and 30 days following the public hearing was provided.
+A total of 4 written comments, including those received from the Texas Water Development Board, were received and are included in Appendix E. A window to receive written comments of 30 days prior and 30 days following the public hearing was provided.
 Comments were received from the U.S. Army Corp of Engineers, Texas Parks and Wildlife, the Lone Star Chapter of the Sierra Club, and the Texas Water Development Board.
-These comments were addressed and are included in Appendix E of this final Region 15 Lower Rio Grande Regional Flood Plan.
+These comments were addressed, and the responses are included in Appendix E of the Final Region 15 Lower Rio Grande Regional Flood Plan and this Amended Regional Flood Plan.